 Earning a sustainable income from Spotify

 Thanks to the fans and Spotify The Daydream Club now appear on over 333,000 playlists.
-They recently passed one million streams per month, and over 40 million streams in total.
-The net effect of these numbers a sustainable income for the band.
+They recently passed one million streams per month and over 90 million streams in total.
+The net effect of these numbers is a sustainable income for the band.
 Furthermore, this turnaround has been achieved with a fraction of the budget previously wasted on radio pluggers and PR agencies.

 Listen to the best of The Daydream Club